shrutig/ddf-jdbc/README.md

 No changes are required when installing DDF using maven.

-Before installing DDF using SBT, add a new line after line#482 in project/RootBuild.scala, (don't miss adding the comma at the end of line#482)
+Before installing DDF using SBT, add a new line to commonSettings in project/RootBuild.scala, (don't miss adding the comma at the end of the previous line in case it is the last setting)

 ```
   ),